southoz/dArkOS-G80CA-SE/README.md

 ## ⚠️ Known Issues

-- I have mapped the A and B buttons in hardware as intended, but the RG351MP has them swapped in the DTB, so I will reverse that and update.
-- Battery percentage indicator is not accurate.
+- Battery percentage indicator initially incorrect in Emulationstation
-- Warm reboot doesn't work when the device is plugged in to charge.
+- Reboot doesn't work when the device is plugged in to charger, stays at Battery DTB Screen

 ## ⚠️ Important Installation Warnings